 Because of limited funding capabilities, it is necessary that the review board receive as much detail as possible on your funding needs, including other sources that may be cost sharing in the project.
 Applicants should justify personal and departmental contributions to the project.
 Recipients will be responsible for maintaining all receipts and records for accounting for the grant awarded.

-Seven (7) copies of the Application, with original signatures and all other materials noted above, are to be submitted by the deadline to:
+One copy of the Application, with original signatures and all other materials noted above, are to be submitted by the deadline to:

 C/O Nancy King